-Do not use Irinotecan Hospira after the expiry date which is stated on the carton label after EXP: The expiry date refers to the last day of that month. unopened vials is 3 years.
+Do not use irinotecan after the expiry date which is stated on the carton and vial label after EXP: The expiry date refers to the last day of that month.

+The shelf life of unopened vials is 3 years.

 Once opened, vials of irinotecan for injections should be used immediately as they contain no antimicrobial preservatives.